 Ελληνικά English 中文 Tiếng Việt Català Italiano Euskara العربية Čeština Eesti Galego Español Русский Nederlands Português Norsk (Bokmål) Türkçe Lietuvių ไทย Română Polski Français Bahasa Melayu Hrvatski Deutsch Magyar فارسی हिन्दी Suomi Dansk 日本語 עברית తెలుగు Nynorsk Српски / Srpski 한국어 Svenska Slovenčina Українська Slovenščina

-Algeria (/ælˈdʒɪəriə/; Arabic: الجزائر al-Jazā'ir, familary Algerian Arabic الدزاير al-dzāyīr; French: Algérie), officially the People's Democratic Republic of Algeria, is a sovereign state in North Africa on the Mediterranean coast.
-The capital and most populous city is Algiers, located in the far north of the country.
-With an area of 2,381,741 square kilometres (919,595 sq mi), Algeria is the tenth-largest country in the world, and the largest in Africa since South Sudan became independent from Sudan in 2011.
+Algeria (/ælˈdʒɪəriə/ (listen); Arabic: الجزائر al-Jazā'ir, Algerian Arabic الدزاير al-dzāyīr; French: Algérie), officially the People's Democratic Republic of Algeria (Arabic: الجمهورية الجزائرية الديمقراطية الشعبية), is a country in the Maghreb region of North Africa.
+The capital and most populous city is Algiers, located in the far north of the country on the Mediterranean coast.
+With an area of 2,381,741 square kilometres (919,595 sq mi), Algeria is the tenth-largest country in the world, the world's largest Arab country, and the largest in Africa.
 Algeria is bordered to the northeast by Tunisia, to the east by Libya, to the west by Morocco, to the southwest by the Western Saharan territory, Mauritania, and Mali, to the southeast by Niger, and to the north by the Mediterranean Sea.
 The country is a semi-presidential republic consisting of 48 provinces and 1,541 communes (counties).
-Abdelaziz Bouteflika has been President since 1999.
+It has the highest human development index of all non-island African countries.